Learning to read music can improve your math skills. But can music help you learn science, too? The answer is – YES!

 - Encourage students to experiment with different types of glass tappers, like a metal spoon, a wooden spoon, and so on.
 Do different tappers produce different sounds?
 Which one makes the clearest sound?

-- Another interesting way to produce sounds with the same exact setup is to gently glide your finger around the edge of the glass to produce a higher-sounding frequency (your finger should be slightly wet).
+- Another interesting way to produce sounds is to gently glide your finger around the edge of the glass to produce a higher-sounding frequency (your finger should be slightly wet).

 - Cut a balloon and make a tight, drum-like head over the glass (or a cup, if you prefer), creating tension by securing the balloon over the glass or cup with a rubber band.
 Then have your student tap on it with the eraser end of a pencil or pen.

-- Have kids try the activity using different types of glasses.
+- Try the activity using different types of glasses.
 You can use regular drinking glasses, wineglasses, and mason jars, for example.
 Which type of glass makes best sound?

-- Give your child a list of songs with simple tunes and have him or her figure out how to play them on the water glasses.
-This activity encourages your child to learn from his or her mistakes to solve a problem.
+- Give your student a list of songs with simple tunes and have them figure out how to play them on the water glasses.
+This activity also teaches problem solving.